Orchard Portraits

 Rosemary Lee

-Working with six senior performers and over 60 nine year olds from Raleigh School, Rosemary has explored the physical relationships of performer and tree.
-Together they have found gestures and ways to lean into and rest against the tree.
+Together the performers found gestures and ways to lean into and rest against the tree.
 Very quickly a connection forms between human and tree.
 The idea that that our structure and physicality is shaped by the time we spent in trees struck Rosemary on reading these words from the biologist and writer Colin Tudge:

 The reason we have such dextrous hands and whirling arms is that our ancestors spent 80 million years or so in the trees.”